-Agile Change Management in practice
+Agile Change Management Proccess in Practice

 Change Management can be a rather rigid and long-winded process.
 Do you want to make your change implementations more agile?
 There are different ways to go about this.